SteffenEger/dldh/README_2021.md

 This year, there will be two tracks:

 - In the **presentation track**, teams of 1-2 students present on a topic comprising 1-4 papers.
-They will (1) prepare slides, (2) present the slides in an offline video, (3) watch other students' slides and write brief summaries, (5) answer questions on their video on an online discussion and (5) finally write a term paper of 4-6 pages (1 person) or 5-7 pages (2 people).
+They will (1) prepare slides, (2) present the slides in an offline video, (3) watch other students' videos and write brief summaries, (5) answer questions on their own video in an online discussion and (5) finally write a term paper of 4-6 pages (1 person) or 5-7 pages (2 people).
 We will allow 4-5 teams in the presentation track.

 - In the **project track**, teams of 3-5 students work on a novel topic.
-They read literature and then code a solution to the problem.
+They read literature and then implement a solution to the problem.
 There will be 3 monthly exchanges with the supervisor.
 At the end, the students write a joint (term) paper of 8-10 pages.

 ### Meetings